-(1) When any Magistrate not empowered to exercise the powers of a Board or a Childrens Court under this Act is of opinion that a person brought before him under any of the provisions of this Act (otherwise than for the purpose of giving evidence) is a child, he shall record such opinion and forward the child and the record of the proceeding to the competent authority having jurisdiction over the proceeding.
+(1) When any Magistrate not empowered to exercise the powers of a Board or a childrens court under this Act is of opinion that a person brought before him under any of the provisions of this Act (otherwise than for the purpose of giving evidence) is a child, he shall record such opinion and forward the child and the record of the proceedings to the competent authority having jurisdiction over the-proceeding.

-(2) The competent authority to which the proceeding is forwarded under sub-section (1) shall hold the enquiry as if the child had originally been brought before it.
+(2) The competent authority to which the proceeding is forwarded under sub-section (1) shall hold the inquiry as if the child had originally been brought before it.

-9. Childrens Homes :-
+9. Childrens home :-

-(1) The State Government may establish and maintain as many Childrens Homes as may be necessary for the reception of neglected children under this Act.
+(1) The State Government may establish and maintain as many childrens homes as may be necessary for the reception of neglected children under this Act.

-(2) Where the State Government is of opinion that any Institution other than an Institution established under sub-section (1) is fit for the reception of the neglected children to be sent there under this Act, it may certify such Institution as a Childrens Home for the purposes of this Act.
+(2) Where the State Government is of opinion that any institution other than an institution established under sub-section (1) is fit for the reception of the neglected children to be sent there under this Act, it may certify such institution as a childrens home for the purposes of this Act.

-(3) Every Childrens Home to which a neglected child is sent under this Act shall not only provide the child with accommodation, maintenance and facilities for education, protection and promotion of health, but also provide him with facilities for the development of his character and abilities and give him necessary training for protecting himself against moral dangers or exploitation and shall also perform such other functions as may be prescribed.
+(3) Every childrens home to which a neglected child is sent under this Act shall not only provide the child with accommodation, maintenance and facilities for education, but also provide him with facilities for the development of his character and abilities and give him necessary training for protecting himself against moral dangers or exploitation and shall also perform such other functions as may be prescribed.

-(4) The State Government may, by rules made under this Act, provide for the management of Childrens Homes and the circumstances under which, and the manner in which, the certificate of a Childrens Home may be granted or withdrawn.
+(4) The State Government may, by rules made under this Act, provide for the management of childrens homes and the circumstances under which, and the manner in which the certificate of a childrens home may be granted or withdrawn.

-10. Special Schools :-
+10. Special schools :-

-(1) The State Government may establish and maintain as many Special Schools as may be necessary for the reception of delinquent children under this Act.
+(1) The State Government may establish and maintain as many special schools as may be necessary for the reception of delinquent children under this Act.

-(2) Where the State Government is of opinion that any Institution other than an Institution established under sub-section (1) is fit for the reception of the delinquent children to be sent there under this Act, it may certify such Institution as a Special School for the purposes of this act.
+(2) Where the State Government is of opinion that any institution other than an institution established under sub-section (1) is fit for the reception of the delinquent children to be sent there under this Act, it may certify such institution as a special school for the purposes of this Act.

-(3) Every Special School to which a delinquent child is sent under this Act shall not only provide the child with accommodation, maintenance and facilities for the education, protection and promotion of health but also provide him with facilities for the development of his character and abilities and give him necessary training for his reformation and shall also perform such other function as may be prescribed.
+(3) Every special school to which a delinquent child is sent under this Act shall not only provide the child with accommodation, maintenance and facilities for education but also provide him with facilities for the development of his character and abilities and give him necessary training for his reformation and shall also perform such other functions as may be prescribed.

-(4) The State Government may, by rules made under this Act, provide for the management of Special Schools and the circumstances under which and the manner in which, the certificate of a Special School may be granted or withdrawn.
+(4) The State Government may, by rules made under this Act, provide for the management of special school and the circumstances under which, and the manner in which the certificate of a special school may be granted or withdrawn.

-11. Observation Homes :-
+11. Observation homes :-

-(1) The State Government may establish and maintain as many Observation Homes as may be necessary for the temporary reception of children during the pendency of any inquiry regarding them under this Act.
+(1) The State Government may establish and maintain as many observation homes as may be necessary for the temporary reception of children during the pendency of any inquiry regarding them under this Act.

-(2) Where the State Government is of opinion that any institution other than an institution established under sub-section (1) is fit for the temporary reception of children during the pendency of any inquiry regarding them under this Act, it may recognise such institution as an Observation Home for the purposes of this Act.
+(2) Where the State Government is of opinion that any institution other than an institution established under sub-section (1) is fit for the temporary reception of children during the pendency of any inquiry regarding them under this Act, it may recognize such institution as an observation home for the purposes of this Act.

-(3) Every Observation Home to which a child is sent under this Act, shall not only provide the child with accommodation, maintenance and facilities for medical examination and treatment, but also provide him with facilities for useful occupation.
+(3) Every observation home to which a child is sent under this Act shall not only provide the child with accommodation, maintenance and facilities for medical examination and treatment, but also provide him with facilities for useful occupation.